 Reflecting on the task ahead for the Assembly and the organization, Ms. Sharif said, “No one here needs convincing that sustainable urbanization is the key issue of the moment.
 The Assembly's theme of Innovation for better lives in cities and communities clearly spells it out.
 If we don’t innovate and if we continue business as usual we will have little hope of progress.”

 The inspiring keynote address by Ridwan Kamil, Governor of West Java Province, Indonesia, elaborated on how, during his time as Mayor of Bandung, he implemented a number of successful urban planning projects.

 “To me quality of life is another way to say a happy life,” he said.
 From slum redevelopment to improved walkability and social spaces, he emphasized how listening to the community provided the best solutions.

 The Kenyan drummers in traditional dress flanking the venue peppered the ceremony with beats and added a uniquely Kenyan flavour to the event.
-In between proceedings, there were performances Canadian teenager Emma Stevens from Nova Scotia in her language, Mi’kmaq , and the orchestral group Ghetto Classics from Korogocho, a slum in Nairobi as well as a dynamic speech about youth and culture by Sona Jobarteh, a virtuoso Kora player from Gambia.
+In between proceedings, there were performances by Emma Stevens from Nova Scotia, Sona Jobarteh from Gambia, and the orchestral group Ghetto Classics from in Korogocho, a slum in Nairobi.

 Over the next five days the UN-Habitat Assembly will adopt global norms and policies that will guide how cities and communities are planned, managed and governed.
 Ms. Sharif said “This Assembly will only happen every four years.
 The world is now watching.
 We must make sure we turn our words into action to improve the lives of everyone in today’s urbanizing world.”